 In general, after your recovery you will be better able to walk and will have less pain than before your surgery.
-The exercises and the strength you will gain from your rehabilitation will enable you to gradually resume the activities you love while avoiding the risk of impacts or torsion in your new hip.
-Depending on your case, some movements may be prohibited after your surgery.
-The contraindications will be explained to you.
-You will be given the relevant information right after surgery.
+The exercises and the strength you will gain from your rehabilitation will enable you to gradually resume the activities you love while avoiding the risk of impacts or torsion in your new knee.
+Do not worry, there are practically no contraindications after this surgery.

-Results of your hip replacement will depend on the state of your muscles and bones, and your joint mobility.
+Results of your knee replacement will depend on the state of your muscles and bones, and your joint mobility.
 These aspects vary greatly according to your pathology and age.
-The lifespan of a prosthesis depends on several factors (medical, surgical and personal), but 80 to 100% of patients still have it 15 to 20 years after surgery.

-Overall, 1 to 3 months after surgery you will be able de resume daily activities.
+Overall, 1 to 3 months after surgery you will be able de resume usual daily activities.
 Physical activities can resume 2 to 3 months after surgery.
-Returning to work is possible 3 to 6 months after surgery, depending on your type of work.
+Returning to work is possible 3 to 6 months after surgery, depending on the type of work.